Bullet Journal Tips and Tricks | BuJo Hacks

 Can you guess how long I was able to create a single bullet journal page?
 A couple of hours.

 Nobody has time to do that.
 Me neither.
 I’ve decided to have done with it.

 Bullet journaling is a great thing but it can’t make you feel stressed.
 Create bujo spreads to have a better life, not for Insta fam.
+Let it go.

 Stop Comparing Yourself To Others

 It’s insane how talented artists I “meet” every day on Instagram or Pinterest.
 Sometimes a little voice in my head appears and says “your bujo sucks”, “you’re not good enough” or “I wish I drew like her”.